How to apply for divorce without using a lawyer

 Effecting service properly according to the relevant court rules can be complicated.
 If you are unsure of the correct process or just do not want to have to deal with it, you should talk to a lawyer to plan your next steps.

-If you are concerned about having to attend court, it is a good idea to engage a lawyer so that they can attend with you.
-They can make sure you have representation at court so that you do not have to speak at the hearing if you do not want to.
+If you are concerned about having to attend Court, it is a good idea to engage a lawyer so that they can attend with you or on your behalf.
+They can make sure you have representation at Court so that you do not have to speak at the hearing if you do not want to.

 What does getting a divorce mean?